 - Apply for a permit online here or at the office, providing proof of formal marine training and signing a declaration to follow the restrictions and carry 3rd party insurance.
 Note: Registered PWC users since 2017/18 without formal qualification are eligible for a temporary 12-month permit providing a grace period to gain a qualification (RYA or similar)

-- Collect permit from the Office and receive briefing on restrictions from Harbour Master or Deputy
+- Collect and sign Permit from the Harbour Office and receive safety briefing from Duty Harbour Master (by appointment only – telephone 01903 721 215 to arrange)

 - Affix a registered Data-Tag to their PWC and register it with the Harbour Office including a photo

 - Pay PWC fees annually or daily (£76.47 and £12.57 in 2019/20) at the office or online here